Strike Quality

 Related terms

-- Iron Contact PointIron contact point is the specific spot on the clubface where the ball is struck, which determines ball speed, spin consistency, and the direction of any gear-effect curve, independent of swing path and face angle.
+- Iron Contact PointIron contact point is the specific spot on the clubface where the ball is struck.
+This determines ball speed, spin consistency.
+The direction of any gear-effect curve, independent of swing path and face angle.

 - Smash FactorSmash factor is ball speed divided by club speed — a measure of strike efficiency.
 A driver smash factor near 1.50 means the ball left the face at 1.5× the clubhead speed, the practical maximum.